moq-wg/moq-transport/draft-ietf-moq-transport.md

 A potential subscriber sends a 'TRACK_STATUS_REQUEST' message on the control stream to obtain information about the current status of a given track.

+A TRACK_STATUS message MUST be sent in response to each TRACK_STATUS_REQUEST.

 ~~~
 TRACK_STATUS_REQUEST Message {
   Track Namespace (b),